hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 These tasks install the bind9 DNS server, configure it with templates and trigger the restart event if changes are actually made by the tasks:

+All tasks need root privileges to manipulate the system configuration.
+So, `become` is set to `true`.
+All configuration files are stored in the directory `/etc/bind`.
+File owner is set to `root`, group is set to `bind` and privileges are set to `644`.

 The first task updates the `apt` cache if it is older than one hour to make sure the following installation task can run with up-to-date package sources.